Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Benchmark Construction

-\textbf{\citet{fruiht2018naturally}} use Add Health to investigate the role of naturally occurring mentors in the educational outcomes of first-generation college students.
+\textbf{\citet{fruiht2018naturally}} use AddHealth to investigate the role of naturally occurring mentors in the educational outcomes of first-generation college students.
+The information collected included demographic information, parental educational attainment, naturally occurring mentors, the nature of support by the mentor in question, followed by the educational attainment of the survey participant as an adult.
 The authors fit a statistical mediation model by \citet{preacher2008asymptotic} (PROCESS Model, variation 1) to test direct and interaction effects of parental educational attainment and mentorship on students' educational attainment.
+They conclude that having at least one parent who graduated from college, or having a mentor, was positively associated with higher educational attainment, and, further, that African Americans experienced lower educational attainment than other participants.
+They further conclude that having a mentor moderated the relationship between participants' educational outcomes and those of their parents.
+First-generation college status, the presence of a mentor, and race (particularly for students identifying as African Americans) all had a direct effects on educational attainment as an adult.

 This paper was partially reproducible, with substantial effort.
-Beyond the Add Health study, the authors reported on findings made though manual qualitative coding of free text responses regarding the nature of support provided by the mentor, but did not make the coding scheme publicly available, and so we were unable to reproduce findings reliant on the scheme.
+Beyond the AddHealth study, the authors reported on findings made though manual qualitative coding of free text responses regarding the nature of support provided by the mentor, but did not make the coding scheme publicly available, and so we were unable to reproduce findings reliant on the scheme.
 For other findings, lack of detail about pre-processing, such as how individuals with multiple races were categorized into racial groups, prevented a perfect replication of many of the values reported in the paper, although we were able to reproduce the observed trends and agree with the authors conclusions.

+The paper was published in 2018 in the \textit{American Journal of Community Psychology}, a reputable journal covering community health.
+It has been cited 57 times as of May 2023, according to Google Scholar.

-\textbf{\citet{iverson2021high}} analyze the effect of having played high school football on depressive and suicidal tendencies in men later in life using the first wave (1994-95) and the most recent wave (2016-2018) of Add Health.
-The authors conduct a bivariate analysis across two groups of men (those who did or did not play football in high school), and report on simple percent comparisons, statistical significance and odds ratios.
+\textbf{\citet{iverson2021high}} analyze the effect of having played high school football on depressive and suicidal tendencies in men later in life using the first wave (1994-95) and the most recent wave (2016-2018) of AddHealth.
+The authors conduct a bivariate analysis across two groups of men (those who did or did not play football in high school), controlling for demographics and risk factors, and report on simple percent comparisons, statistical significance and odds ratios.
+The authors did not find a direct effect of playing football in high school on depressive tendencies, but did find that those who had depressive tendencies in adolescence were more likely to keep those tendencies later in life.